United Arab Emirates

 Key requirements

-Income and savings numbers here are ballpark for remote-style packages; each free zone and mainland employer sets its own thresholds in AED.
+Income and savings here are rough guides for remote-style packages.
+Each free zone and mainland employer sets its own thresholds in dirhams (AED).

 • SavingsOften ~$4,000+